-For 2021/22 the College has received funding allocations from the ESFA of £1,526k for its adult provision and £354k for 24+ loan funded learners.
+For 2022/23 the College has received funding allocations from the ESFA of £1,502k for its adult provision and £333k for 24+ loan funded learners.
 Apprenticeships will be funded through a combination of allocations and through the Digital Account Service.
-The ESFA has also confirmed the College's allocation of £6,025k for 16-18 provision (including some 19-24 learners with high learning support needs).
+The ESFA has also confirmed the College's allocation of £6,845k for 16-18 provision (including some 19-24 learners with high learning support needs).

 The College will continue to upgrade its campus based on a full condition survey that was undertaken in 2016/17 and an ESFA commissioned survey in 2019/20.
-In 2020/21 the College has been notified of the allocation of a capital grant for £411k which has been used to improve the condition of its buildings.
 The Corporation approved a new five year Property Strategy at its July 2021 meeting which set out plans to improve the overall building condition, improve utilisation of space and to reduce the impact of the College estate on the environment.